uishi/FastHETrace/README.md

 # FasterHETrace

-This repository provides two set of codes:
+This repository provides two sets of codes:

   1) Implementation of faster trace (C++)

-	   1-1) benchunroll.cpp  implementation of our unrolled trace
+	   1-1) bench_unroll.cpp  implementation of our unrolled trace

-	   1-2) bench_seq.cpp  implementation of the sequential method (rotations-and-sums a.k.a. repeat-and-double)
+	   1-2) bench_seq.cpp  implementation of the sequential trace (rotations-and-sums method)

   2) Cost analysis in terms of modular multiplications (python3)